ivanchromjak/jekyll-theme-eon/theme-docs.md

 ```

 ### Hooks
-There are two hook inlude files that simplify adding content or scripts in the theme locations:
+There are two hook include files that simplify adding content or scripts in the theme locations:
 - `_includes/hook-head.html`
 - `_includes/hook-pre-closing-body.html`